-Echuya Central Forest Reserve (CFR) is located in the Rukiga Highlands of southwestern Uganda and borders Rwanda in the south.
-The site is 5 km west of Lake Bunyonyi and 13 km east of Mgahinga Gorilla National Park and falls within Kisoro and Rubanda districts.
-At the centre of the site is Muchuya Swamp, a permanent alpine swamp, while the Kabale-Kisoro road runs through the reserve to the north of this swamp.
-This site is important for four globally threatened plant species but is under pressure from timber, bamboo extraction, and agricultural encroachment.
-Additionally, it is a site of great cultural importance to the Bahutu, Bakiga and Batwa, as it is considered the home of the indigenous Batwa people.
-Because of this, there are many culturally important locations throughout the CFR for spiritual ceremonies and worship.
+Echuya Central Forest Reserve is located in the Rukiga Highlands of southwestern Uganda and borders Rwanda in the south.
+The site is 5 km west of Lake Bunyonyi and 13 km east of Mgahinga National Park and falls within Kisoro and Rubanda Districts.
+At the centre of the site is Muchuya swamp, a permanent alpine swamp, while the Kabale-Kisoro road runs through the reserve to the north of this swamp.
+This site is important for four globally threatened plant species but is under pressure from timber and bamboo extraction and agricultural encroachment.